k2matu/42-push_swap/README.md

 4. Numbers remaining in Stack A are now sorted.

-5. Move each number from Stack B back to Stack A, Utilize the Turk algorithm to move the "cheapest number" from Stack B back to Stack A.
+5. Move each number from Stack B back to Stack A, Utilize the **Turk algorithm** to move the "cheapest number" from Stack B back to Stack A.

 6. Stack A will now contain all integers sorted in ascending order.

 #### Data Structure
-The integers are stored in a Circular Doubly Linked List.
+The integers are stored in a **Circular Doubly Linked List**.

 ## Compilation
 1. Clone the repository:
 ```
-git clone git@github.com:k2matu/push_swap.git
+git clone git@github.com:k2matu/42-push_swap.git push_swap
 ````
 2. Navigate into the directory:
 ```